arman-man/Workout-Tracker/README.md

 Implemented the back-end using Node.js to serve and modify data using route endpoints.
 Utilized MongoDB to store persistent workout data.

-Front-end implemented with React.js, Node.js, HTML, CSS
+Front-end implemented with: React.js, Node.js, HTML, CSS

-Back-end implemented with Express.js, Node.js, MongoDB, REST API
+Back-end implemented with: Express.js, Node.js, MongoDB, REST API